 It doesn’t have to be like that.

 Take the precautions above, remain vigilant of your surroundings, and don’t expose yourself as an easy mark.

 What is your perspective on safety and security in Central America?
 Any experiences (good or bad) that you’d like to share?
 Sound off in the comments below.

 Traveling to Mexico or Central America on your next trip?
 Book the perfect room on Booking.com today!
-No matter which of these countries you are traveling to, I’d highly recommend picking up travel insurance to protect yourself against injury, illness, and theft.
-I use and recommend World Nomads for travel insurance.
+No matter which of these countries you are traveling to, I’d highly recommend picking up international travel insurance to protect yourself against injury, illness, and theft.
+I use and recommend World Nomads for travel insurance, thanks to its combination of coverage and affordability.

 Wish you could travel more?
 Click here to grab my free resources for affordable, long-term travel.